Cult-Favorite Brand is Bringing Its Ethereal, Vintage-Inspired Designs to Dallas | PaperCity Magazine

 The brand maintains those ethereal vibes during rare brick-and-mortar appearances, including an upcoming Dallas pop-up, opening next Tuesday, March 10, with plans to stick around for at least the next sixth months.

-LoveShackFancy will set up temporary shop within Elisa Summers’ carefully curated Market Highland Park Village, creating a jewel box space—complete with an oversized bow installation—for Dallas to get acquainted with the brand’s floaty dresses, flirty skirts, and floral-speckled swimwear.
+LoveShackFancy will set up temporary shop within Elisa Summers’ carefully curated Market Highland Park Village (which reopens this Friday, March 6, as a re-conceptualized, incubator space), creating a jewel box space—complete with an oversized bow installation—for Dallas to get acquainted with the brand’s floaty dresses, flirty skirts, and floral-speckled swimwear.
 The boutique will also include pieces from LoveShackFancy’s new home collection, featuring vintage-inspired bedding, lace table runners, and scalloped bow napkin rings.

 Founded by former Cosmopolitan fashion editor Rebecca Hessel Cohen in 2013, LoveShackFancy has grown from a line of vintage-inspired silk dresses to a multi-generational lifestyle brand that fully commits to its whimsical vision.
 The label has also garnered an impressive fan base in just a few short years.
 Celebrities such a Nicky Hilton, Vanessa Hudgens, and K-Pop superstar Lalisa Manoban have worn the brand, followed by Martha Stewart, Jameela Jamil, Dallas’ Nasiba Andilova, and close to 400,000 others on Instagram, while a recent limited-edition collaboration with Aerin Lauder (whose own casual, Palm Beach aesthetic alines beautiful with LoveShackFancy) was a floral-filled feast for the eyes.